griffinulsh/IBM_Data_Science_Certificate_Program/README.md

 -Tasks include data extraction, web scraping, data visualization, and creating dashboards.
 We use libraries like Pandas and Beautiful Soup within Jupyter Notebook.

--By the end of this project, we had notable additions to our job portfolio, demonstrating our Python capabilities.
+-By the end of this project we had notable additions to our job portfolio, demonstrating our Python capabilities.

 ## How to Use